Birmingham by Night Exhibition

-Birmingham by Night is co-produced with young curators from Beatfreeks’ Don’t Settle project.
-The exhibition focuses on the perception of Birmingham’s night shift workers from the late Victorian period, and from today.
+Birmingham by Night was co-produced with young curators from We Don’t Settle.
+The exhibition focused on the perception of Birmingham’s night shift workers from the late Victorian period, and from today.

 These professions provided inspiration for our understanding of the roles, experiences, and perceptions of local night shift workers, then and now.

-Through research and artist commissions, this display investigates opinions about the people who go to work whilst we are asleep to keep the city going.
+Through research and artist commissions, this display investigated opinions about the people who go to work whilst we are asleep to keep the city going.

-This exhibition is a partnership between Roundhouse Birmingham and Beatfreeks’ Don’t Settle project, which aims to empower young people of colour from Birmingham and the Black Country to change the voice of heritage through the arts, research, and governance.
+This exhibition was created through a partnership between Roundhouse Birmingham and We Don’t Settle which aims to empower young people of colour from Birmingham and the Black Country to change the voice of heritage through the arts, research, and governance.

 Header image by Ahsen Sayeed